BruJu/AdventOfCode/README.md

 My answers to https://adventofcode.com/2020 written in C++

-I don't actually compete in C++ when I first do the challenges, but I thought it would be nice to at least have a C++ public repository on Github.

 Architecture is a bit wonky: the goal is to have an easy to compile / run process by using only one command line.

 ## Test / Compile / Run